-With all the messages business people are bombarded with on a daily basis, it is more critical than ever that great ideas expressed through business writing are immediately noticed and understood.
-How can you ensure that your email, letter, or memo is the one that gets read and acted on first?
+With all the messages business people are bombarded with on a daily basis, it is more critical than ever to write effective communications.
+How can you ensure that your email or letter is the one that gets read and acted on first?
 Spend a day learning and practicing techniques for creating clear, concise business communications that get your reader's attention and response.

-- Use a process to organize and write effective business communications.
+- Implement a process to organize and write effective business communications.

-- Buffer "bad news" in emails and letters to customers.
+- Identify three techniques to help buffer "bad news" in written correspondence to customers.

 Who Should Attend: